hcoles/blog/_posts/2021-11-09-less-is-more.md

 }
 ```

-Then, if we refer back to our table, we can see that it would be the `always true` mutation that would be subsumed.
+Then, if we refer back to our table, we can see that it would be the `always false` mutation that would be subsumed.

 So we need a sharper tool.